amodrojs/amodro-trace/README.md

 More tests from r.js dir

 * shim in particular.
-* test transforms, do they work?
+* test transforms/, do they work?
 * confirm the includeContents is the translated source.
 * test logger in trace and in transform.